This content is only available to Culture Press members. Become a member.

 Such a cool late summer evening as Thursday 9 September 2010 is a perfect night for the try- out of actor group Wunderbaum's location play 'Natives'.
 Clear sky, mildly rising autumn chill and virtually windless.
 Location: a swampy lawn between two abandoned housing blocks in Rotterdam's Pendrecht district.
 Once built from post-war ideals of family happiness, convenience and accessibility, but soon too cramped, ageing and...

-In my search for the gem of the Fringe, I stumbled across two musicals at the Rose Theatre on Wednesday night.
+In my search for the gem of the Fringe, I stumbled upon two musicals at the Rose Theatre on Wednesday night.
 At the Fringe Festival, anything goes, yet I was surprised by Christiane by F*K Theatre.
 In this musical, young people sink to the bottom of society.
 They drink and blow.
 Everyone lives in their own little world.
-Main character Christiane falls in love with an addicted boy and thus also comes into contact with the dark sides of the drug scene.
+Main character Christiane falls in love with an addicted boy and so also comes into contact with the dark sides of the drug scene.
 You expect to see the raw sides of this dark world in a story like this, but from the first song Christiane far too well behaved.
 It reminds me of a feel good-school musical.
 Eight neat boys and girls sing about 'a trip with friends around you'.
 They do this so sweetly and in harmonious harmony singing that what you hear and see is totally inconsistent with the story.

 'Butt-fucking at extra cost.'
 'Do they also do blow jobs without a condom?'
 'That one sucked my cock once and then she was nauseated all night.
 In the morning she puked in my bed.'
-Continuously, they do suggestive dances and constantly look into the room, with fixed smiles that are somewhere between amused and sneaky.
+Constantly they do suggestive dances and constantly they look into the room, with fixed smiles that are somewhere between amused and sneaky.
 The six actors of About Animals are challenging and relentless.
 Susanne Kennedy's direction of Nobel laureate Elfriede Jelinek's play is unprecedentedly bleak and arrives as a punch in the gut.

 Jelinek's wrote a text about prostitutes and their clients, partly based on eavesdropping tapes from an Austrian escort agency, in which the men talk about women as if they were animals, or more precisely, like farmers talk about their cattle.
 In her direction, Kennedy places great emphasis on the viewer's gaze.
 'The woman is being watched and is always an object, the man is watching and is the subject.
 Looking is not innocent,' She said in an interview.
 The three men, in foul light blue show suits, talk over the women; the women, in dresses on which little subtle emphasis is placed on their nipples and crotch, obligingly talk after them.
 They look at us defiantly, making us complicit in the humiliating situation.